 In one of Arthur Murray's dance books in the mid 1940's, Murray describes a dance called "Rock and Roll dancing."
 It names the "Under Arm Pass, the Whip and the Sugar-Push."
 The ladies are told to take " Two Walk Steps forward " on counts 1-2 towards the man (and not away) and describes the "Coaster Step" and "Anchor step" very clearly.

 Later he would call this style of "Western Swing" "Sophisticated Swing."
-In the Video clip on the right we can see a UK TV Advertisement done in 1960 that portrays WCS.
+In the Video clip on the left we can see a UK TV Advertisement done in 1960 that portrays WCS.
 It's an interesting watch as they didn't hardly use any triples ... namely tap-steps and step-taps (aka the Dbl.
 Shuffle).

 Today there are EIGHT BASIC STEPS that the whole dance revolves upon.
 They Are: